spiralman/llisp/README.md

 # Using #

 After building it, run `./llisp` to get an interactive REPL, or `./llisp somefile.llisp` to execute the code in a file.
-When executing a file, the result of the last form in the file will be printed to standard out.

 ## The language ##